Neeth-N/Morse-conversion/README.md

 ## How to Use

+#Goto my deployed page : [Morsere](https://neeth-n.github.io/Morse-conversion/)

+#or

 1. Clone this repository.
-2. Open the `index.html` file in your browser.
+2. run 'npm install' to install all the dependencies
+3. run 'npm start' to start the local server
-3. Input text or Morse code and click the respective button to convert.
+4. Input text or Morse code and click the respective button to convert.

+Check below for detailed steps

 ## License